-- 1. To identify pupils with SEN/disability as early as possible using a variety of measures and in consultation with appropriate personnel. - 2.
-To ensure full entitlement and access for pupils with SEN/disability to high quality education within a broad, balanced, relevant, and differentiated curriculum. - 3.
-To ensure that all pupils with SEN/disability feel valued. - 4.
-To offer curricular, pastoral, and extra-curricular opportunities that allow pupils to develop their knowledge, understanding and skills so ensuring progress, promoting success and self-confidence. - 5.
-To offer a broad curriculum which will promote intellectual, emotional, social, and physical progress in order that pupils can develop as valuable members of society both now and in the future. - 6.
-To encourage parental partnerships in all aspects of SEN provision. - 7.
-To consider the views of the parent and child when planning and implementing SEN provision taking into account their age and capacity. - 8.
-To support children in participating in making decisions in all aspects of their learning.

-- 9. To strive for close co-operation between all services and agencies concerned to achieve an effective multi-disciplinary approach to meeting SEN. - 10.
-To educate pupils with SEN, wherever possible, alongside their peers. - 11.
+- 1. To identify pupils with SEN/Disability as early and thoroughly as possible using a variety of means and in consultation with appropriate personnel. - 2.
+To ensure full entitlement and access for pupils with SEN/Disability to high quality education within a broad, balanced, relevant and differentiated curriculum. - 3.
+To ensure that all pupils with SEN/Disability feel valued. - 4.
+To offer curricular, pastoral and extra curricular opportunities that allow pupils to develop their knowledge, understanding and skills so ensuring progress, promoting success and self-confidence. - 5.
+To offer a broad curriculum which will promote intellectual, emotional, social and physical progress in order that pupils can develop as valuable members of society both now and in the future. - 6.
+To encourage parental involvement in all aspects of SEN provision. - 7.
+To consider the wishes of the parent and child when planning and implementing SEN provision.
+When considering the wishes of the child, his/her age and capacity must be taken into account. - 8.
+To support children in participating in making decisions in all aspects of their learning. - 9.
+To strive for close co-operation between all services and agencies concerned in order to achieve an effective multi-disciplinary approach to meeting SENs. - 10.
+To educate pupils with SEN/Disability, wherever possible, alongside their peers. - 11.
 To develop a recording system so that each pupil's performance can be monitored, evaluated and reviewed appropriately. - 12.
-To encourage and/or maintain the interest of pupils with SEN in their education. - 13.
+To encourage and/or maintain interest of pupils with SENs in their education. - 13.
 To encourage a range of teaching strategies that accommodate different learning styles and promote effective learning. - 14.
 To create a caring and supportive environment in which pupils can contribute to the planned provision in relation to their individual learning needs. - 15.
 To meet the needs of all pupils who have SEN by offering appropriate forms of educational provision and the most efficient use of available resources. - 16.
-To develop the process for monitoring and evaluating the quality of learning and teaching for pupils with SEN and promote collaboration amongst teachers in the implementation of the SEN policy. - 17.
-To work closely with EA services and other outside agencies as appropriate to support each pupil with SEN.
+To develop the processes for monitoring and evaluating the quality of learning and teaching for pupils with SENs and promote collaboration amongst teachers in the implementation of the SEN policy. - 17.
+To work closely with all EA departments and other outside agencies in order to improve the quality of support available for each pupil with SENs.